nspahn/EC444/skills/cluster-2/15/report.md

 ## Modules, Tools, Source Used Including Attribution
 The modules involved in this project were a module to read in the IR sensor and to report them to the console.
+Proceduarlly the same process was repeated to initialise the adc.
+The IR sensor was calabrated using the spec sheet and a if else tree was used translating the distance adc inputs into readings.
+The IR sensor in some ways seemed better equipt to handle the task compared to bugs that I ran into with the sonar distancing means.

 ## Supporting Artifacts